 For a small business with a different line of credit, it’s a difficult affair to keep track of many bills each month and ensure timely payment.
 The consolidation loans not only cut down this clerical work involved and harassing follow-up calls from lenders but also ensures that you don’t miss any payment to suffer late fees and add-on interests.

 No one likes to pay more than baseline interest for a loan.
 One major benefit of consolidation in this regard is that you can potentially downsize your interest through this process.
 When all the loans, as well as credit lines, combine into one new loan, repaying becomes easier over a longer term with lesser interest than existing.
 However, you need to understand the terms clearly as sometimes the lower interest may be an outcome of the extended time period for repayment.
 Consider these two matrices to find out the best combination.

 Considering the above facts, debt consolidation may be an ideal solution for many small business owners.
 However, as per experts, one should also realize that consolidation is not fully foolproof.
 Further, we will discuss some downsides of loan consolidation.

 - Extended Payments

 While you lower the interest rates, also monthly payments are considered to be a positive thing, debt consolidation can result in terms of loan being extended.
-Debt consolidation firms often claim to be negotiating good interest rates, some are just drawing out payment period.
-While your monthly payment can be lower, you may pay more interest to lender.
+Debt consolidation firms often claim to be negotiating good interest rates, some are just drawing out payment periods.
+While your monthly payment can be lower, you may pay more interest to lenders.